Affect heuristic: Fear appeals

 Health campaigns often use “fear appeals” to grab the attention of their audience.
 Fear appeals are a type of advertising that specifically uses methods of creating anxiety in the consumer which results in the consumer wanting to cure this fear by purchasing the product.
 In a study by Averbeck, Jones, and Robertson (2011), researchers look at how prior knowledge influences one's response to fear appeals.
 Surveys were distributed which manipulated prior knowledge as low or high and two different topics: sleep deprivation or spinal meningitis.
 Various scale were used to test how prior knowledge affects certain health-related issues.
 Researchers found that individuals who had prior knowledge in a certain subject exhibited less fear and were least likely to fall prey to the affect heuristic as opposed to individuals that did not have prior knowledge who exhibited more fear and were more likely to fall prey.

 Another example of how fear appeals are used in marketing today is through the findings presented in the experiment by Schmitt and Blass (2008).
 They produced two versions of an anti-smoking film.
 One contained high fear arousal and one did not.
-When exposed to these films, the participants (46 non-smoking students and 5 smoking students) expressed stronger anti-smoking behavioral intentions than when they viewed the low fear-arousal version.
+Out of the participants (46 non-smoking students and 5 smoking students), those who viewed the high fear-arousal version expressed stronger anti-smoking behavioral intentions than those who viewed the low fear-arousal version.